MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-topic-details.md

 By default, the dashboard shows you key performance indicators for the last month, and for all products, channels, business units, and teams in your system.
 To change the time period, select a value from the **Time period** drop-down list at the top of the dashboard.
 You can select either last day, last week, or last month.

 To filter data by product, channel, business unit, or team, select a value from the **Product**, **Channel**, **Business Unit**, or **Team** drop-down list.
 If you switch to a different dashboard, the filter you specify persists and is applied to the data on all dashboards.
-For more information on working with filters, see [Work with AI for Customer Service Insights dashboards](use-dashboard-sample-data.md).
+For more information on working with filters, see [Work with Customer Service Insights dashboards](use-dashboard-sample-data.md).

 ## Topic details KPI charts